 - Foreland Fields School believes everyone should be treated with kindness, respect and dignity.
-Even though online spaces may differ in many ways, the same standards of behaviour are expected online as offline and all members of the Foreland Fields School community are expected to engage in social media in a positive and responsible manner. - All members of the Foreland Fields School community are advised not to post or share content that may be considered threatening, hurtful or defamatory to others on any social media service. - We will control learner and staff access to social media whilst using Foreland Fields School provided devices and systems on site. - Inappropriate or excessive use of social media during Foreland Fields School hours or whilst using Foreland Fields School devices may result in removal of internet access and/or disciplinary action. - The use of social media or apps, for example as a formal remote learning platform will be robustly risk assessed by the DSL/Headteacher prior to use.
+Even though online spaces may differ in many ways, the same standards of behaviour are expected online as offline and all members of the Foreland Fields School community are expected to engage in social media in a positive and responsible manner. - All members of the Foreland Fields School community are advised not to post or share content that may be considered threatening, hurtful or defamatory to others on any social media service. - We will control learner and staff access to social media via our filtering and monitoring systems which are applied to all school provided devices and systems; further information on how this is achieved in addressed in our child protection policy. - Inappropriate or excessive use of social media during Foreland Fields School hours or whilst using Foreland Fields School devices may result in removal of internet access and/or disciplinary action.

+- The use of social media or apps, for example as a formal remote learning platform will be robustly risk assessed by the DSL/Headteacher prior to use.
 Any use will take place in accordance with the details laid out in this policy. - Concerns regarding the online conduct of any member of Foreland Fields School community on social media will be taken seriously.
 Concerns will be managed in accordance with the appropriate policies, including anti-bullying, allegations against staff, behaviour, home school-agreements, staff behaviour/code of conduct, Acceptable Use Policies, and child protection.